keycloak/keycloak-community/design/keycloak.x/storage-persistence.md

    by newer version.
 It also provides means to revert to the previous version if anything goes wrong.

+   As nodes reading the object might also update and write it to the store with their version _N-1_, no information must be lost that was present in version _N_.

 3. _Extended forward compatibility_ (optional).
    Object stored by store of version _N_ MAY be readable by much older store, i.e. store of version _M_ where _M ≤ N-2_, but the store MUST throw an `IllegalArgumentException` if the object cannot be reliably reconstructed from the stored data.

+   As nodes reading the object might also update and write it to the store with their version, no information must be lost that was present in version _N_.
+   If the object cannot be reliably written the store MUST throw an `IllegalArgumentException`.

 The following matrix illustrates the above conditions.
 It shows whether an object stored in version _X_ in a store of version _Y_ is readable